Axeeh/MushroomCultivation/probabilistic_model.md

 # Probabilistic Model & Maximum Likelihood Estimation

-This document outlines a **probabilistic model** to estimate the spoilage probability of mushrooms based on storage temperature, followed by a description of the **Maximum Likelihood Estimation (MLE)** approach for parameter fitting.
-The model uses a **logistic regression** structure with **binomial observations**.
+This document proposes a probabilistic model that gives an estimate of the probability of spoilage of mushrooms at any storage temperature and explains the MLE approach for fitting the model parameters.
+The logistic regression structure with binomial observations is considered in the development of the model.

 ---